ethereum/go-ethereum/docs/_interface/merge.md

 Geth is an execution client.
 Historically, an execution client alone has been enough to run a full Ethereum node.
 However, when The Merge happens, Geth will not be able to track the Ethereum chain on its own.
-Instead, it will need to be coupled to another piece of software called a "consensus client".
+Instead, it will need to be coupled to another piece of software called a ["consensus client"][con-client-link].
 In this configuration, the execution client will be responsible for transaction handling, transaction gossip, state management and the Ethereum Virtual Machine (EVM).
 However, Geth will no longer be responsible for block building, block gossiping or handling consensus logic.
 These will be in the remit of the consensus client.